 - 9.6.1.
 The Parties agree to the appointment of a districtwide Health and Welfare Benefits Committee composed of two (2) representatives appointed by each employee organization/group involved.
+The Committee shall work toward fulfilling the parties' commitments as stated in Appendix K. The Committee shall work to maintain a quality benefit package.
 The Committee shall establish its own meeting schedule. - 9.6.2.
 The Committee will review district health and welfare benefit programs and have the opportunity to meet with plan providers and outside consultants to become informed on the plan provisions, financing, agreements with providers and other appropriate plan details. - 9.6.3.
 The Committee may develop advisory recommendations from time to time regarding modifications to the health and welfare benefit programs.
-It is understood that such advisory recommendations will be made to the District and the involved employee organization/group. - 9.6.4.
+It is understood that such advisory recommendations will be made to the District and the involved employee organization/group.
+Recommendations by the Committee that are intended to be part of the November open enrollment shall be made no later than August 1 of the same year.
+The date can be extended to allow a minimum of thirty (30) calendar days from the date the Committee received all three (3) medical benefit premium amounts from the VEBA. - 9.6.4.
 The Committee shall review and make necessary recommendations regarding all contracts with carriers prior to adoption by the Board of Education. - 9.6.5.
 During the term of this Agreement, the Committee agrees to research creative ways to reduce the cost of the benefits program and may recommend to the District and the Association that certain reductions be made to fund improvements elsewhere in the benefits package. - 9.6.6.
-The Committee will seek and evaluate a rate quote for dental coverage through the VEBA trust in each year of this Agreement.
+The Committee will seek and evaluate a rate quote for dental coverage through the VEBA trust as needed.